yshahzad/yshahzad.github.io/_pages/research.md

 ## [The BRAIN Lab](https://boudriaslab.com/)

-In the year and a half I have worked as an undergraduate researcher for the Brain Research and Imaging for Neurorehabiliation Lab, under the supervision of Dr. Marie-Hélène Boudrias, my research has focused on three main
+In the year and a half I have worked as an undergraduate researcher for the Brain Research and Imaging for Neurorehabiliation Lab, under the supervision of Dr. Marie-Hélène Boudrias, my research has focused on two main
 categories:

 ### Chronic Stroke Recovery